Hexagon/croner/README.md

 More [examples](#examples)...

-## Why another javascript cron implementation?
+## Why another javascript cron implementation

 Because the existing ones isn't good enough.
 They have serious bugs, use bloated dependencies, does not work in all environments and/or just doesn't work as expected.